FusionAuth/fusionauth-site/site/_posts/2022-09-25-hackfests-fusionauth.md

 * About an hour before the presentations are set to begin, remind folks to sign up for a slot.
 I like to use a google spreadsheet.
 * Five minutes before the presentations begin, remind everyone again.
 If in-person, shepherd everyone into the presentation room.
 * Begin the presentations.
 Your job is to make sure to cut off anyone running over time, and to emcee the questions.
 * After presentations, ask everyone to put their artifacts in a shared folder.
 People can also add any discovered, valuable tasks or features to the appropriate project management tool.
+Don't expect to push anything directly into production from a hackfest.
 * After presentations are done, ask for feedback about hackfest mechanics, clean up and pat yourself on the back.

 ### In-person